adamnemecek/adjoint/README.md

 * a dfa and an nfa can both be represented as a binary transition matrix meaning one can calculate their fourier

+* A game semantics for proof search: Preliminary results

 * diagonalization & markov property https://www.math.wustl.edu/~freiwald/309markov.pdf
 * what is the meaning of orthogonality (in the context of c*?)